midzer/beerbase/content/breweries/minneapolis-town-hall-brewery/masala-mama-ipa.md

 srm: 0
 upc: 0
 ---
 Our brewers believe an American IPA should be full of American hops.
 Masala Mama uses three different West Coast varieties, over five hop additions.
 This copper-colored ale is not strictly about hops; American pale barley and several caramel malts balance the flavor for a green, toasted caramel finish.
-The British realized an abundance of hops will help preserve beer â€¦ we realized hops can preserve our customers.
+The British realized an abundance of hops will help preserve beer … we realized hops can preserve our customers.